Gazmos83/Mumstheword-chatapp/README.md

 Chat-app Web-Application

-  This is the sample chatapp application using ordinary features which can be found on twitter.
+  This is a sample chatapp application using ordinary features which can be found on twitter.

 Technologies